Assessment

 Reporting

-Parents of Years 7 to 11 students will receive an Interim Report from most of their subject teachers at the end of Terms One and Three.
-At the end of each semester parents will then be provided with full reports (including commentary) for all subjects undertaken.
-These reports provide parents with their child’s achievements in a range of behavioural and subject related skills.
-Results for academic achievements are reported using a percentage and a student’s effort and dedication to study are reported using a series of statements that reflect the child’s approach towards their studies.
+At Girton Grammar School, Senior School reports are designed to capture and communicate the nature of the courses of study and the learning progress of each student.
+The reports provide parents and carers with their child’s achievements in a range of behavioural and subject related areas.
+Results for academic achievements are reported using a percentage, and a student’s effort and dedication are reported using a series of statements that reflect a student’s performance.

 The scores for School Assessed Coursework and School Assessed Tasks in the VCE reports are un-moderated and should be used as an indicator only.
 These scores may be adjusted by the VCAA using Statistical Moderation which is applied to all School Assessments conducted under the VCAA regulations.